Cybersecurity Standards for Distributed Energy Resources

 SunSpec/Sandia Distributed Energy Resource Cybersecurity Work Group

 SunSpec and Sandia National Laboratories are hosting a working group to advance the state of the art in DER cybersecurity.
-As cybersecurity is a dynamic topic, especially so for the evolving solar industry, this working group convenes experts and research institutions to stay apprised of cybersecurity developments, define best practices and guidance in particular DER cybersecurity areas, and disseminate knowledge to utilities and other organizations.
-NREL is lending technical support, including contributions to a DER certification procedure that helped influence the new UL cybersecurity certification standard.
+Because cybersecurity is a dynamic topic, especially so for the evolving solar industry, this working group convenes experts and research institutions to stay apprised of cybersecurity developments, define best practices and guidance in particular DER cybersecurity areas, and disseminate knowledge to utilities and other organizations.
+NREL is lending technical support, including contributions to a DER certification procedure that helped influence the new Underwriters Laboratories cybersecurity certification standard.

 Publications